 The spiritual meaning of purple butterflies depends on different cultures.
 In general, purple represents creativity, royalty, femininity, and spirituality.
 But in some cultures, it symbolizes love, magic, and good luck.

 If you see a purple butterfly, it reflects your spiritual journey as well.
-It can be a sign of new change and chance, or it is showing you a new path of enlightenment.
+It can be a sign of new change and chance, or it can show you a new path of enlightenment.

 Must Read: 50 Beautiful Black, Red, Blue, Purple & Pink Butterfly On Earth